wangchan0708/Data_Comp_Solution/README.md

-# Data_Comp_Solution
-List all solution done for Data Contest e.g. Kaggle
+Save all solution for homeworks in lectures of MOOCs(eg.coursera)

-#TEST